Content providers, be warned. Backlinks can be bought, but they can end up doing more harm than good for your brand

 What are backlinks?

 Backlinks are now more important than ever when it comes to search engine optimisation.
-As we explain in the Tick Content White Paper, Google’s algorithm changes favour links from other sites when it comes to improving the search ranking of your own site.
+Google’s algorithm changes favour links from other sites when it comes to improving the search ranking of your own site.
 So some companies will happily pay money to ‘backlink farms’ that essentially spam other blogs with links.

 The problem is that such an approach will almost always backfire.
 As every email account holder knows, spam is a massive pain in the proverbial and the chief reason why the ‘delete’ key is the most-overused on the old keyboard.
 The same is true for blog providers.
 Although everyone – and The Message is no exception here – would love to be able to list dozens or even hundreds of comments for every story, do you really want to be promoting stomach tucks in the process?